reidjc/cursor_19/README.md

 - Inspired by concepts and best practices for liveness detection discussed in documentation for Google's ML Kit and Apple's Vision framework.
 - This project utilizes Apple's Vision framework for face detection.

+## How it Works

+1.  **Enrollment (First Use or After Reset):**
+    *   The user is guided through a sequence of poses (looking center, left, right, up, down, moving closer, moving further).
+    *   During specific poses (`.capturing...`), depth data and facial geometry statistics are captured using `AVFoundation` and `Vision`.
+    *   Based on the captured data (primarily from center, closer, and further poses), personalized thresholds for various liveness checks are calculated using the "Combined Pose Data" strategy (min-observed for minimums, clamped by hardcoded values).
+    *   These thresholds are saved locally using `UserDefaults`.

+2.  **Liveness Test (After Enrollment):**
+    *   The user taps "Start Liveness Test".
+    *   A 5-second countdown begins.
+    *   The app continuously processes depth frames from the TrueDepth camera.
+    *   For each frame, the `LivenessChecker` performs a series of checks using the **user's personalized thresholds** (or hardcoded if enrollment hasn't happened).
+    *   If a frame passes all mandatory checks and enough optional checks (`TestResultManager.currentTestWasSuccessful` becomes true), the test stops immediately with a "Real Face Detected!" result.
+    *   If the timer expires without success:
+        *   If a face was detected during the test (`faceWasDetectedThisTest` is true):
+            *   If personalized thresholds were used, a **fallback check** is performed on the last frame using *hardcoded* thresholds.
+                *   If the fallback passes, the result is "Real Face Detected (Fallback)".
+                *   If the fallback also fails, the result is "Spoof Detected (Fallback)".
+            *   If hardcoded thresholds were used initially (no enrollment), the result is "Spoof Detected!".
+        *   If no face was detected during the 5 seconds, the result is "No Face Detected!".

+## Key Liveness Checks

+The system performs several checks on the depth data.
+Personalized thresholds are used if available (from enrollment); otherwise, hardcoded baseline values are used.